Monday, January 31, 2011

 And if God doesn't know what He's doing, well, nobody does.

-But now I'm thrilled to be here during what feels like days of great birthing pains of a whole other Life.
-God meant me (and you) to be here during these hard, painful times of contractions which will, eventually, birth something quite different than what we've all known.
+But now I'm thrilled to be present during these days of great birthing pains of a whole other Life.
+God meant me (and you) to be here during these hard, painful times of contractions which will, eventually, birth something different than what we've all known.
 Something God planned eons ago and is, most likely, excited for us to experience.

 ...
 Henri Frederic Amiel